ashishtiwari1993/ashish.one/content/blogs/setup-alertmanager-part2.md

 Here we have defined two rules.

-1. If memory utilization is exceeded then 80% then it will trigger an email.
+1. If memory utilization is exceeded than 80% then it will trigger an email.
-2. If any disk partition usage exceeded then 95% then it will trigger an email.
+2. If any disk partition usage exceeded than 95% then it will trigger an email.

 You will get more insights on defining alerting rules [here](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/).